MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise-deploy.md

 #### Edit cache node information

-Cache nodes can be deleted here by clicking the check box to the left of a **Cache Node Name** and then clicking the delete toolbar item.
-Be aware that if a cache node is deleted, there is no way to recover the cache node or any of the information related to the cache node.
+Cache nodes can be deleted here by selecting the check box to the left of a **Cache Node Name** and then selecting the delete toolbar item.
+Be aware that if a cache node is deleted, there's no way to recover the cache node or any of the information related to the cache node.

 ![eMCC img11](images/emcc11.png)